-- 275 The checklist implementation uses the tree component of the Angular Material (L2) library, - which allows to present hierarchical content as an expandable tree (Figure 9, blue box).
+- 275 The checklist implementation uses the tree component of the Angular Material (L2) library, - which allows the present hierarchical content as an expandable tree (Figure 9, blue box).
 Each - 277 node of this tree displays information about itself and additional tips or hints (Figure 9, red box). - Furthermore, comments and files can be added to each checkpoint (Figure 9, green box).
-This - 279 helps employees that are new to the project to catch up and comprehend past steps.
-When the - user ticks through all the sub-nodes, the primary process node is automatically ticked, indicating - that all the sub-processes have been completed. - The Checklist for Measurement and Data Planning guides and supports users in a holistic manner - through a data analysis project while highlighting trip points.
-By using the checklist in an - implemented version, rather than printed version, the status and progress of ongoing projects - can be tracked and understood from non-involved users in case a worker gets sick or leaves the - 286 company.
+This - 279 helps employees who are new to the project to catch up and comprehend past steps.
+When the - user ticks through all the sub-nodes, the primary process node is automatically ticked, indicating - that all the sub-processes have been completed. - 282 The Checklist for Measurement and Data Planning guides and supports users holistically through - a data analysis project while highlighting trip points.
+Using the checklist in an implemented - version rather than the printed version, the status and progress of ongoing projects can be tracked - and understood by non-involved users in case a worker gets sick or leaves the company.

-3.5 Module 3 - Data Analysis
+286 3.5 Module 3 - Data Analysis

-- 288 Since PIA is implemented as a front-end demonstrator with no back-end, the data analysis is - carried out in MATLAB [®] OnlineTM.
-Figure 10 shows the results of the data analysis with the ML - toolbox for data of the example use case provided in [6].
+Since PIA is implemented as a front-end demonstrator with no back-end, the data analysis is carried out in MATLAB ® OnlineTM.
+Figure 10 shows the results of the data analysis with the ML toolbox for data of the example use case provided in [6].
 The toolbox can be directly connected to GitHub into MATLAB ® OnlineTM (Figure 10).
-As shown in the blue box of Figure 10, the user can access other algorithms by clicking through the folder structure.
-After executing the code (Figure 10, green box), the user can plot the results (Figure 10, red box).
-For interpreting the results, the user can follow the subsequent steps of the checklist in M2 while using the knowledge, data, and metadata provided in M1.
+As shown in the blue box of Figure 10, the